 Depending upon the size of the unit, most units have a Plans Team in the G3 section.
-The Plans Team normally has a representative from each Staff Section (G1, G2, G3, etc) that work with the Plans Officer and S3.
-In smaller units, such as Battalions, the XO and S3 work with the other staff sections to complete the process (S1, S2, S4, etc.).
+The Plans Team normally has a representative from each Staff Section (G1, G2, G3, G4, etc.) that work with the Plans Officer and S3.
+In smaller units, such as battalions, the XO and S3 work with the other staff sections to complete the process (S1, S2, S4, etc.).

 I was fortunate to serve as a G4 Plans Officer for about 9-months.
 Although I hated the job, I learned a lot from it.
-I was in this position while preparing for a deployment.
-I must tell you that this was the most “painful” job I ever had in the Army.
-The job is difficult, stressful, demanding and sometimes frustrating, especially if your only experience is leading small units and not spending all your time finger pecking in Power Point and MS Word.
+I was in this position while preparing for a deployment to Kosovo.
+The job is difficult, stressful, tedious, demanding, and sometimes frustrating, especially if your only experience is leading small units and having limited staff experience.

 However, I’ve come to realize that Plans Officers and Staff Officers play critical roles in developing a solid, thorough plan that must be executed by their subordinate units.
 For that reason, I think it is a critically important job that should be reserved for the best-of-the-best.
 It’s also a great job for “future commanders” to serve in before they become higher echelon commanders.

-In summary, the MDMP helps commanders and staffs evaluate problems in an analytical manner, which allows them to make logical decisions on the battlefield.
+In conclusion, the Military Decision Making Process helps commanders and staffs evaluate problems in an analytical manner, which allows them to make logical decisions on the battlefield.
 It helps them think through the problems and develop a solid plan to get the job done.
-Although it can be long and cumbersome, it is a very important job.
+Although it can be long and cumbersome, it is an important job.

-On a side note, if you have experience with MDMP, I would love to hear from you.
+On a side note, if you have experience with the Military Decision Making Process, I would love to hear from you.
 Please tell us about your experience, such as what you learned, whether or not you enjoyed it, what job you had, and any advice you would share with our other readers.

 If you have any questions about the MDMP that I may be able to answer, you can ask them here too.
 Thank you for visiting.